+What effects do relative inflation rates have on relative interest rates?
 What happens over time to the currencies of countries with higher inflation rates than that of the United States?
 To those with lower inflation rates?
 Why might a multinational corporation decide to borrow in a country such as Brazil, where interest rates are high, rather than in a country like Switzerland, where interest rates are low?

-26.10 International Money and Capital Markets
+17.10 International Money and Capital Markets